bradleyeckert/chad/verilog/doc/spif.md

 - 4: Jam status: 1 = busy
 - 5: Boot transfer status: 1 = loading memory from flash
 - 6: Raw clock cycle count
+- 7: Upper bits of a 32-bit Wishbone Bus read if cells are less than 32-bit

 Write: